How to Install and Use LZMA Compression on Linux

 xz archive.tar

-This will create archive.tar.xz.
+This creates archive.tar.xz.

-Decompressing Files Using LZMA
+Decompressing Files with LZMA

 Decompress an .xz file: